learnk8s/learnk8s.io/_blog/why-kube/index.md

 Indeed, if you squint and look at virtual machines, you can think about them as containers too.

-They encapsulate the application and its depedencies like Linux containers.
+They encapsulate the application and its depedencies like containers.

-However, virtual machines are slow to start and usually larger in size.
+However, virtual machines are slow to start, usually larger in size and — as you learnt — a waste of resources.

 In fact, you have to allocate a fixed number of CPU and memory to run your application.

 They also have to emulate hardware and come with the extra baggage of an operating system.

-Containers, on the other hand, are merely processes running on your host.
+Linux containers, on the other hand, are merely processes running on your host.

-Indeed, for the same operating system and server, you could have dozens of containers running.
+Indeed, for the same operating system and server, you could have dozens of containers running on that host.

-Despite living on the same host, containers can't see each other.
+And despite living on the same computer, containers can't see each other.

-And applications running inside containers are completely isolated and can't tell the difference between a virtual machine and a container.
+Applications running inside containers are completely isolated and can't tell the difference between a virtual machine and a container.

 That's great news!

-You don't need to waste resources on an operating system per application.
+Linux containers are like virtual machine, but more effiencient.

-_But what are those Linux containers, anyway?_
+_But what are those Linux containers made of, anyway?_

 ## Linux containers are isolated processes with benefits